 Our rustic handcrafted cherry wood products are 100% made on Beaver Island, Michigan, USA original products.
-We pride ourselves on a top quality product using skills and craftmanship from an earlier time.
-Our products are Strip Wood Canoes and Dingys, Longboards, Stand Up Paddle Boards, Paddles, Push Sticks, Treasure Boxes, Buckets and Bowls.
-If you are looking for a unique and creative gift or decorative item for your home or boat that will last and be a treasure to pass on, take a look at our products.
+We pride ourselves on a top-quality product using skills and craftsmanship from an earlier time.
+Our products are Strip Wood Canoes and Dingys, Longboards, Stand Up Paddle Boards, Paddles, Push Sticks, Treasure Boxes, Buckets, and Bowls.
+Look at our products if you are looking for a unique and creative gift or decorative item for your home or boat that will last and be a treasure to pass on.

 Article courtesy of World Traveler April 1997

 The St. James Boat Shop: paddling to serenity

 As they say, if a person dedicates twenty-five years of his life to something, he might get pretty good at it.
 Bill Freese has established himself as one of the country’s leading builders of art canoes.
 Yet his elegant cherrywood creations are reasonably priced.

 Now he has some help with partners/apprentices Dan and Carol Burton in the St. James Boat Shop, located in the old Beaver Island Lumber Company store that served as the first McDonough’s Market, along with master paddle-builder Karen Slanga, another apprentice.
 Carol braids the bucket handles.
 It’s easy to find the Boat Shop.
 Just follow the trail of sawdust.